Meet our judges, who all have experience of charity governance and the voluntary sector. Read about the judging process.

 After graduating from Trinity College, Oxford with a degree in Philosophy, Politics and Economics, Michele began her career as an investment banker advising companies across a wide range of sectors on raising finance and mergers and acquisitions.
 After 15 years working in the sector for Barings, Merrill Lynch and HSBC, she decided to change careers and became the Chief Executive of UCL Hospitals Charitable Foundation before joining Fight for Sight at the end of 2006.

 Tesse is a consultant, facilitator, trainer and relationship development adviser.
 She coaches and works internationally, nationally, regionally and locally.
-She is Principal Consultant for Onboard, the Governance Development Programme run by Bates, Wells Braithwaite LLP and also an NCVO approved consultant.
-Tesse has acted for household names such as the Royal Institute of British Architects, Independent Age, IPPF, Barrow Cadbury Trust, Friends Provident Foundation, CAF, Amnesty International, Mencap, Citizens Advice, Inner Activist (Canada), Clore Social Leadership Programme as well as a range of community development organisations.
+She is Lead Governance Consultant for Onboard, the Governance Development Programme run by Bates, Wells Braithwaite LLP and also an NCVO approved consultant.
+Tesse has worked with household names such as the Royal Institute of British Architects, Independent Age, IPPF, Barrow Cadbury Trust, Friends Provident Foundation, CAF, Amnesty International, Mencap, Citizens Advice, Inner Activist (Canada), Clore Social Leadership Programme as well as a range of community development organisations.
 She is passionate about working with organisations to create, implement change and build relationships.
 For nine years Tesse was Head of the Trustee and Governance Team at the National Council for Voluntary Organisations (NCVO) (leaving in 2005), where she developed a passion for working with infrastructure and umbrella groups.
 Tesse is a Governor at International Student’s House and chairs its Governance and Nominations Committee.
+Tesse has also served as a Non-Executive Director (NED) in the NHS.

 Prior to joining the Big Lottery Fund, as CEO, Dawn was Chief Executive at Esmée Fairbairn Foundation and previously Deputy Director of the British Museum, Project Director of Tate Modern, a Principal Consultant at KPMG and Theatre Manager of the Half Moon Theatre.